archiegerry/group-project/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
+(You will likely have to create a venv which this step should be done in)

 3. Put the .env file into the Scripts directory.

+(Ensure the '.' preceding 'env' is there when downloaded from Google Drive as Chrome removes it by default)

 ## Scripts
 Run all scripts from the main directory, i.e. python3 Scripts/script_name.py